-Join Gini von Courter for an in-depth discussion in this video Use the Reading pane, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Use the Reading pane, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] When I'm looking at messages,…I like having Outlook's preview pane,…which is called the Reading Pane,…displayed over here on the right-hand side.…So that I don't need to open up messages…to be able to view them.…When the Reading Pane, which is controlled…on the View tab, in the Layout group,…is turned off,…then I get a preview of a message,…but to see the message I actually need…to double-click to open it.…And that takes a little extra time.…I can adjust the width of the Reading Pane…by dragging the gray separator.…